novialriptide/pix/README.md

 # pix

 An unofficial Pixiv app that introduces new features for Android built with Flutter.
+Uses [pxdart](https://github.com/novialriptide/pxdart)

 ## Images